CanadianCommander/armboy-kernel/README.md

 - [Bootstrapper](https://github.com/CanadianCommander/armboy-init)

 ## documentation
-read the wiki. and look in the header files for premium function descriptions.
+read the [wiki](https://github.com/CanadianCommander/armboy-kernel/wiki) and look in the header files for premium function descriptions.

 ## Building
 *only compatible with Linux/MacOS*